isaksolheim/cyberscape/README.md

-# Dreamscape
+# cyberscape

 Under development 🚧

 ---

-Y2K Hugo theme for humans on the internet 🌐
+A lively and fun Hugo theme for creating personal websites on the internet 🌐

 ---